 First, let me say that this picture is completely unrelated to the post.
 I just thought this shot of Ella from New Year’s Day was funny.
-This is all she did all day – she really wanted a palette!
+This is all she did all day – she really wanted a pallet!

 Anyway, onto the embarrassing part.

 I accepted Jesus Christ as my savior when I was seven years old.
 I also love to read.
 You could infer from these two statements that for these reasons I have clearly read the bible.
-Well… I haven’t.
+Well, I haven’t.
 No matter that I can read a work of fiction in a single day, I have a horrible problem with non-fiction.
 I cannot focus when I read it.
 It doesn’t matter how I divide it up, or if I reread the same paragraph ninety-five times.
 I don’t absorb it and I give it up.

 This has been particularly difficult because our Sunday morning bible study class is a book study class.
 Only once have we read a work of fiction.
 I’m not complaining, because I always gain so much from our class on Sunday mornings and the reading guides we follow.
 I’m just always embarrassed that I’m not following along in the book.
 I buy them, I start them with good intentions and after a few days I give up.
 Eyes glazed over.

 I can easily justify not reading these books, but what is there to say about avoiding the bible?
 I can read a few verses in connection with the sermon.
 I can read a few passages that accompany a daily devotion.
 Otherwise, I struggle to focus and pay attention.
 Embarrassing.

 Last year, Josh and I committed to reading the bible through.
 I bought a book to help us stay on course and started out pretty good.
 I think I might have made it 5 books in.
 Josh mentioned sometime into 2009 that he had finished and I felt horrible.
 I put it down and never picked it back up.